-The Legislative Power, delegated by the People, is exercised by a sole assembly called [the] National Assembly.
-Its members have the title of Deputy
+The legislative power, delegated by the people, is exercised by a Parliament composed of two assemblies, the National Assembly and the Senate.

+The members of the National Assembly have the title of Deputy and those of the Senate have the title of Senator.